fastplotlib/fastplotlib/CONTRIBUTING.md

 - Special notice to any portion of your changes where you have lingering questions (e.g., "was this the right way to implement this?") or want reviewers to pay special attention to

 Next, we will be notified of the pull request and will read it over.
-We will try to give and initial response quickly, and then do a longer in-depth review, at which point you will probably need to respond to our comments, making changes as appropriate.
+We will try to give an initial response quickly, and then do a longer in-depth review, at which point you will probably need to respond to our comments, making changes as appropriate.
 We will then respond again, and proceed in an iterative fashion until everyone is happy with the proposed changes.

 Once your changes are integrated, you will be added as a GitHub contributor.
-Thank you for being apart of `fastplotlib`!
+Thank you for being a part of `fastplotlib`!

 ### Style Guide